indooorsman/harp/README.md

 ## Documentation

-Harp can be used as a library or as a command line utility.
+cHarp can be used as a library or as a command line utility.

 ### CLI Usage

-    Usage: harp [command] [options]
+    Usage: charp [command] [options]

     Commands: